xingyingwang/smart_contracts/assessment_information.md

 ## Group project
 The group project is the development and presentation of a smart contract.
 - The group project accounts for 30% of your final grade
-- It is a 15 minute in person group presentation, including questions
+- It is a 15 minute in person group presentation, including questions (10 minutes for presentation and 5 for questions)
 - You will also record and uploaded your presentation for quality checking
 - You will be assessed on the development of your smart contract, as well as the quality of your presentation and your response to questions
-- You must ensure you stick to the 15 minute time limit
+- You must ensure you stick to the maximum 15 minute time limit
 - A formal criteria sheet will be made available after the start of the module, which will make up your feedback sheet
 - The deadline for the completion of the group project will be the end of Week 11